Avalanche (1946 film): Production

 Filming started February 1946.
 Location shooting at the Alta Ski Area began February 19, 1946, with Utah's Alf Engen and Corey Engen doing most of the skiing for the cameras.
 The location cast and crew of 40 stayed at the Hotel Utah, commuting to Alta each day for filming.

 Albert Broccoli was the production manager.
-He and director Irwin Allen were classmates at New York's Bryant High School.
+He and director Irving Allen were classmates at New York's Bryant High School.
 They teamed up on this film together and would go on to collaborate a number of times, notably as partners in Warwick Productions.

 Reception

 The New York Times called the film a "painful hodge podge".